 - Vandellós I Nuclear Power Plant (Tarragona), currently in the latency phase after its partial dismantling.

-Reactor JEN-1 (CIEMAT, Madrid), Argos (Barcelona) and Arbi (Bilbao).
+Reactor JEN-1 (Ciemat, Madrid), Argos (Barcelona) and Arbi (Bilbao).
 These research reactors are currently dismantled, and their associated wastes have been sent to C.A.
 El Cabril.

-Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas (CIEMAT), in Madrid, has a series of radioactive facilities in operation and a series of nuclear facilities already dismantled.
+Centro de Investigaciones Energéticas, Medioambientales y Tecnológicas (Ciemat), in Madrid, has a series of radioactive facilities in operation and a series of nuclear facilities already dismantled.

 Nuclear fuel manufacturing facility “Juzbado” (Salamanca), where oxide uranium fuel elements for NPP reactors are manufactured.